Skip to main content

 “Low-float breakout stock, under $10, high relative volume, preferably with news, breaking out of consolidation.”

-If you can’t do that, back up and define your playbook first.
+If you can’t do that, back up and define your setup first.
 A stock screener setup is only as smart as the criteria you feed it.
 You’re not looking for someone to hand you ideas — you’re building a machine that hunts for your specific A+ setup while you stay focused.

 Step 2: Translate Your Strategy Into Filter Conditions